 3. Go Shopping at the Cameleer

-Over the past two decades, this store in downtown Culpeper, Virginia, which began to focus on Central Australian Aboriginal arts and crafts has grown over the past two decades to include items from more than 80 countries.
+What began as a shop specializing in Central Australian Aboriginal arts and crafts has grown over the past two decades to include items from more than 80 countries.

-It has also expanded its range to include jewelry, men’s and women’s clothing, bed linen, tableware, other household items, and stationery.
+Today, The Cameleer offers an extensive collection of products, including jewelry, men’s and women’s clothing, bed linen, tableware, household items, and stationery.

 1. Visit the Historic A.P.
 Hill Boyhood Home

 The style of the home is a five-track with seven axes, similar to a Tuscan villa.
-Seven bays were added to its depth shortly before the American Civil War.
+Seven bays were added to the depth of the house shortly before the American Civil War.

-General Edward Stevens built it in the Revolutionary War, and in 1832 it was purchased by A.P.
+General Edward Stevens built it in the Revolutionary War, and later in 1832, it was purchased by A.P.
 Hill’s father.
 Besides the apartment, there was also a shop inside.

 Unfortunately, in 1862, the Hill family sold the land.
-Nowadays, the Boys’ Home is A.P.
-Hill, occupied by commercial establishments.
+Nowadays, the Boys’ Home is occupied by commercial establishments.

-You can catch a glimpse of it outdoors on one of the Culpeper Historic District walking tours.
+However, you can still catch a glimpse of it outdoors on one of the Culpeper Historic District walking tours.

 2. Learn About Local History at the Museum of Culpeper History

 One of the galleries celebrates the existence of dinosaurs in the Triassic period.
-At the same time, another showcases the Manahoac Confederation, a Native American organization that occupied the Blue Ridge before the arrival of European immigrants, is described in the Native American Gallery.
+At the same time, another showcases the Manahoac Confederation, a Native American organization that occupied the Blue Ridge before the arrival of European immigrants.

 3. Honour Fallen Heroes at Culpeper National Cemetery